bvt123/SCH/Transformations.md

 PRIMARY KEY topic;
 ```

-Table data is placed into ZooKeeper to be able to use the order and replication features of ZK.

 SCH.Offsets should be initialized at least for the “last” column for every new processed topic.

 - topic - an id of row.
 Name is based on table name with a suffixes:
     - \#tag - to build tables from different sources with different transformations
-    - :xx - for sharded processing topic - could be a source table name, dest table name, or anything else.
-It’s just a name or tag.
-It’s possible to read one source table with two different topics (with their offsets)
+    - :xx - for sharded processing topic
 - last - tuple with (time, id) of last processed data
 - next - tuple with (time, id) - limiting the amount of data planned to be processed
 - run - last modification timestamp for information and finding problems.
-- processor - name of the process that promotes offset (also for finding problems)
+- processor - name of the process that promotes offset
 - state - any useful information from the working process.
 - hostid - the id of the host running the job for the topic.
 The topic should be processed by only one process at a time.
 Else - the MUTEX exception is generated.
 To clear mutex, just set an empty string to the hostid column.

-There are two Offsets tables - clusterized (KeeperMap) and local (EmbeddedRocksDB) to store the position for replicated and non-replicated tables.

-Also the Offsets table is used to place an exclusion locks to prevent multiple copies of ETL run for the same topic simultaneously.

 ### Jobs to run